St. Michel de Sillery Church (Quebec City): Parish

 The church is in the same parish as St. Charles Garnier Church (Église Saint-Charles-Garnier).
 It was founded on 7 August 1944 when Cardinal Villeneuve authorised the creation of a new parish, under the patronage of Saint Charles Garnier for the people in the northern part of the Sillery area.
 In the autumn of 1947, the church, designed by Charles A. Jean and built by François Jobin & Co., was opened.

 As the two churches are now in the same parish, their Mass times do not conflict.
 St. Michel de Sillery Church has a Sunday Mass at 11:00am.
-It also Masses at 4:30pm on Wednesday and Friday.
-St. Charles Garnier Church has Masses for Sunday at 4:30pm on Saturday and at 9:30am on Sunday morning.
-It also has Masses at 4:30pm on Monday, 5:30pm on Tuesday and 4:30pm on Thursday.
+It also Masses at 4:30pm on Wednesday and at 5:15pm on Friday.
+St. Charles Garnier Church has Masses for Sunday at 4:30pm on Saturday.
+It also has Masses at 4:30pm on Monday and 4:30pm on Thursday.